Newsletter

 — Sarah McEneaney, artist, Philadelphia

-We care deeply about Philadelphia's excellent but under-recognized contemporary art scene.
-And we work every day to give expose this excellence to the world.
+We have always cared deeply about Philadelphia's excellent but under-recognized contemporary art scene.
+And we worked every day to expose this excellence to the world.

-Our popular panel discussions, writing workshops, mentoring, teaching and tours continue the important work we do online, to educate people about the value of art.
+Our popular panel discussions, writing workshops, mentoring, teaching and tours continued the important work we did online, to educate people about the value of art.

-Philadelphia is a leading East Coast art center and a magnet for art lovers from around the world and Artblog's deep expertise on local art and artists important.
-We are uniquely qualified to serve the local, regional and global community.
+Artblog's deep expertise on local art and artists made it uniquely qualified to serve the local, regional and global community.

-Since our beginnings in 2003 as a two-person review blog, we have broadcast our message about the excellence of Philadelphia art to the world, and the world has responded, with increasing numbers of artists and art lovers arriving here to visit, learn about and buy Philadelphia art.
+Since 2003, Artblog has broadcast our message about the excellence of Philadelphia art to the world, and the world has responded, with increasing numbers of artists and art lovers arriving here to visit, learn about, buy Philadelphia art and perhaps to stay.

-Through our coverage Artblog has chronicled and encouraged an explosion of art production, experimentation and cultural dialog in Philadelphia.
+Artblog's coverage chronicled and encouraged an explosion of art production, experimentation and cultural dialog in Philadelphia.

-Through our coverage we draw attention to the role that artists play in the economic and intellectual life of the city.
+Artblog's coverage drew attention to the role that artists play in the economic and intellectual life of the city.